phaserjs/phaser/README.md

 Loader.resetLocked is a boolean that allows you to control what happens when the loader is reset, *which happens automatically on a State change*.
 If you set `resetLocked` to `true` it allows you to populate the loader queue in one State, then swap to another State without having the queue erased, and start the load going from there.
 After the load has completed you could then disable the lock again as needed.

 Thanks to @pnstickne for vast majority of this update.

-#### Game Objects

-All of the core Game Objects have received a small but important restructuring.

 #### Pixi v2